Humanfrom/learn-react-color-app/README.md

 # Learn project on React + Redux (based on create-react-app)

-You can use standart command for this popular package.
+You can use standard commands for this popular package.

 ### `npm start`